Aquaveo/xmsextractor/Doxygen/DoxygenMainpage.md

 xmsextractor {#xmsextractor}
 ============

-Introduction {#XmsugridIntroduction}
+Introduction {#Introduction}
 ------------

-xmsextractor is a grid geometry library used in xms libraries and products.
+xmsextractor is a cross-platform C++ software library written by [Aquaveo](http://www.aquaveo.com/) in partnership with [ERDC](http://www.erdc.usace.army.mil/).
+The code can be obtained by authorized users from [a GIT repository](https://public.git.erdc.dren.mil/computational-analysis-and-mechanics/Filigree) hosted by ERDC.

 <table align="center" border="0">
   <tr>